bgplab/isis/docs/basic/2-explore.md

 * Once the neighbors are discovered, an adjacency is established with them.
 * Neighbors exchange their topology database information and any missing topology database records.

-Examining IS-IS neighbors is thus the next logical step after examining the local IS-IS parameters; the command to use is often **show isis neighbor**.
+Examining IS-IS neighbors is thus the next logical step after examining the local IS-IS parameters; the command to use is often **show isis neighbor** (or **show isis adjacency**).
 You should be looking for the following information:

 * The local interface
 * Neighbor name or system ID.
 Most modern IS-IS implementations display neighbor names[^RFC5301].